5.3.2. Drafting and content of the tender dossier

 The tender dossier must clearly state whether a firm, non-revisable price must be quoted.
 A price revision clause might be justified and works contracts are commonly subject to price revision.
-If that is the case, it is recommended that a price revision formula, following the models given in the Special Conditions, is included.
-When taking a decision on price revision, the Contracting Authority must consider:
+If that is the case, it is recommended that a price revision formula, following the models given in the Special Conditions, be included.
+When taking a decision on price revision, the contracting authority must consider:

 the object of the procurement procedure and the economic situation in which it is taking place;